 Using ancient written sources that have been generally overlooked or misinterpreted, I recover a lost picture of Socrates as a young man in his teens and 20s.
 Since he was already known as a philosopher in his 30s, this earlier period is where we need to look for evidence of his change of direction to becoming the thinker he was to be.
-I present sensational new evidence that firmly identifies Socrates’ alleged instructor ‘Diotima’ in Plato’s Symposium with Aspasia of Miletus, the brilliant partner of Athens’ dominant political figure, Pericles.
+My new interpretation of the evidence firmly identifies Socrates’ alleged instructor ‘Diotima’ in Plato’s Symposium with Aspasia of Miletus, the brilliant partner of Athens’ dominant political figure, Pericles.
 I conclude that important elements of Socrates’ thinking resulted from his acquaintance with and admiration of Aspasia, who was close in age to him, when he was in his 20s.

 If Socrates changed direction, what was his direction before?
-As a boy he was a pupil in dance and music of the famous teacher Lamprus; as a teenager he studied the ideas of earlier (‘Presocratic’) thinkers such as Anaxagoras, who was close to Pericles; and he became the intimate protégé of another important thinker, Archelaus.
+As a boy he was a pupil in dance and music of the famous teacher Lampros, who had also taught Sophocles (who was 25 years older than Socrates).
+As a teenager he studied the ideas of earlier (‘Presocratic’) thinkers such as Anaxagoras, who was close to Pericles; and he became the intimate protégé of another important thinker, Archelaus.
 Socrates grew up, therefore, in an upper-class milieu, in which young Athenian men valued intellectual and musical achievements as well as physical prowess and courage on the battlefield.

 This picture will surprise those who imagine that Socrates was poor and of lowly background.
-In later life his appearance was notably unrefined, and he went around barefoot and in ragged garments; but he says (in Plato’s Apology) that he chose poverty in order to pursue his calling.
+In later life his appearance was notably unrefined, and he went around barefoot and in ragged garments; but he is made to say (in Plato’s Apology) that he chose poverty in order to pursue his calling.
 The earliest visual description of Socrates is in Aristophanes’ play Clouds of 423 BC, when he was 46.
-There he is depicted not as ugly or paunchy — by his own admission he put on weight after his fighting days were over in his 50s — but as pale, scrawny, and long-haired.
+There he is depicted not as ugly or paunchy — by his own admission he put on weight after his fighting days were over in his 50s — but as one of a group of pale, scrawny, and long-haired thinkers.

-The fact that Socrates is widely portrayed as a man of high education, knowledge, and intellectual authority compels the conclusion that he was well schooled from youth, and not the uneducated child of an impecunious family.
-A regular fighter in Athens’ battles until his late 40s, he must also have possessed the wealth qualification and expensive panoply (suit of armour), as well as the courage, physique, and fitness, to be a hoplite soldier (heavy-armed infantryman) from the age of 20, when young Athenians were first deployed on the battlefield.
+The fact that Socrates is portrayed by Plato and Xenophon as a man of high education, knowledge, and intellectual authority compels the conclusion that he was well schooled from youth, and not the uneducated child of an impecunious father.
+A regular fighter in Athens’ battles until his late 40s, he must also have possessed the wealth qualification and expensive panoply (suit of armour), as well as the courage, physique, and fitness, to be a hoplite soldier (heavy-armed infantryman) from the age of 20, when Athenian hoplites were first deployed on the battlefield.